Back to Open Forum

 (1) Have the BCF commented on overall sales of grading lists being down.
 If so, this wouldn't affect me anyway because I have bought the list on disc before, and am prepared to do so again.
 I just find it more convenient, even though there was a delay.

 (2) You're probably right about £5, but Chess is cheap at the ground level.
 Take tennis for instance, to play you need a racket.
 What's that £80.
 Tennis shoes etc. need I go on.
 I would say Chess is very cheap.
 Going back to my reply to point 4. if players received more for their money they would feel better about it.
 Chess Moves monthly is not exactly the best magazine in the world.
-Get hold of an American magazine and see for yourself.
+Get hold of an American magazine and

 (3) Commission is the basis for all sales.
 Say 10% on all new members to Tournament organisers and Leagues.